 (2) As used in this chapter, the following term shall have the following meaning:

-“Sponsor” means an individual, organization, ATV or UTV club, or municipality that submits an application to the Sauk County Highway and Parks Department for the designation of a county trunk highway or state bridge crossing as an ATV/UTV route and agrees to pay for the costs to make, install, and maintain ATV/UTV route signs.
+“Sponsor” means an individual, organization, ATV or UTV club, or municipality that submits an application to the Sauk County Highway Department for the designation of a county trunk highway or state bridge crossing as an ATV/UTV route and agrees to pay for the costs to make, install, and maintain ATV/UTV route signs.

-15.003 Delegation to highway and parks committee.
-The Sauk County Highway and Parks Committee (Committee) is authorized to recommend segments of Sauk County trunk highways and state bridge crossings as ATV/UTV routes, in accordance with the provisions of Wis.
+15.003 Delegation to highway committee.
+The Sauk County Highway Committee (Committee) is authorized to recommend segments of Sauk County trunk highways and state bridge crossings as ATV/UTV routes, in accordance with the provisions of Wis.
 Stat. § 23.33, Wis.
 Admin.
 Code Ch.
 NR § 64, and this chapter.
 Final approval shall require adoption of an ordinance by the Sauk County Board of Supervisors.

 15.004 Designation, modification, suspension and termination of ATV/UTV routes.
 (1) The Sauk County Highway Department and Sheriff’s Department shall monitor existing and review proposed ATV/UTV routes for compliance with this ordinance and to prevent unauthorized or adverse use of county trunk highways or unreasonable interference with other private or public property uses.